History of the Great Books Foundation

 Hutchins and Adler established the nonprofit Great Books Foundation to promote lifelong education through the reading and discussion of outstanding literature.
 Their aim was to encourage all Americans to participate in a “Great Conversation” with the authors of significant works in the Western canon.
 To make texts accessible, the Foundation published paperback editions of its recommended readings, many of which were out of print or available only in costly editions.

-Hutchins was chairman of a distinguished board of directors that included, among others, Mortimer Adler; Garret L. Bergen, vice president of Marshall Field; the Reverend John J. Cavanaugh, president of the University of Notre Dame; Norman Cousins, editor of The Saturday Review of Literature; author and critic Clifton Fadiman; author Clare Boothe Luce; and E. H. Powell, president of Encyclopaedia Britannica.
+Hutchins chaired the Foundation’s distinguished board of directors that included, among others, Mortimer Adler; Garret L. Bergen, vice president of Marshall Field; the Reverend John J. Cavanaugh, president of the University of Notre Dame; Norman Cousins, editor of The Saturday Review of Literature; author and critic Clifton Fadiman; author Clare Boothe Luce; and E. H. Powell, president of Encyclopaedia Britannica.

 The Foundation’s stated objective was to provide the means of a genuine liberal education for all adults.
 By the end of the year, an estimated 50,000 people in thousands of book discussion groups were meeting regularly in public libraries, homes, churches, and synagogues nationwide.

 Extending its mission to include younger readers, the Foundation launched the Junior Great Books program, offering five boxed sets of paperback books for grades 5-9.
 Titles were developed from the adult program with excerpts from The Pilgrim’s Progress and Adventures of Huckleberry Finn, but with each new edition, the Junior Great Books program’s range of literature broadened to include more folktales, children’s classics, and respected contemporary works.

 The Foundation’s program is expanded to include younger readers.
 The 1975 and 1984 editions of Junior Great Books added literature for grades 2–4.